JetBrains/teamcity-documentation/topics/feedback.md

 If you do not receive a reply within 48 hours, please check your spam filter and feel free to repeat the message referencing the previous one.

 Please note that our support is restricted to TeamCity-specific issues and does not cover issues related to third-party TeamCity plugins, inappropriate environment configuration for a server application, and so on.

+## Licensed Users Support
+{id="Licensed+Users+Support+Cloud" instance="tcc"}

+If you have an active TeamCity Cloud subscription and require your error report to remain private, please contact us via the [online support form](https://teamcity-support.jetbrains.com/hc/en-us/requests/new?ticket_form_id=360003300299&product_type=teamcity_cloud){nullable="true"} or [email](mailto:teamcity-support@jetbrains.com?body=Affected%20TeamCity%20version:%20%3Cversion%20and%20build%20number%3E).

+We encourage you to post your questions in the forums, as it helps other users benefit from shared experiences.
+If you experience a delay in receiving a response on the forum, feel free to email us, referencing the forum post you created.

+Our support team works closely with the development team, so you may receive responses directly from the developer responsible for the relevant TeamCity feature.
+We provide technical support in English during business hours, 10:00-18:00 CET/CEST (Germany, [GMT+1/GMT+2](https://timeanddate.com/worldclock/city.html?n=168)).

+We strive to respond promptly, usually within a few hours of receiving your issue (excluding [public holidays in Germany/Bavaria](https://publicholidays.de/bavaria/)).
+For urgent matters, please indicate the urgency in the subject line and explain its nature.

+Please note that our support is limited to TeamCity-specific issues and does not extend to third-party plugins or custom tools installed on self-hosted agents.

 ## Data Security